autorope/donkeycar/install/pi/README.md

 ### Set up Automatic Donkey Car Log Publishing to Splunk

-By following this guide's installer your donkey car os is ready for log and system metric aggregation using [Fluent Bit listening on TCP 24224](https://docs.fluentbit.io/manual/v/1.1/input/tcp) that automatically [forwards to a remote-hosted Splunk HEC Rest API](https://docs.fluentbit.io/manual/v/1.1/output/splunk).
+By following this guide's installer your donkey car OS is ready for log and system metric aggregation using [Fluent Bit listening on TCP 24224](https://docs.fluentbit.io/manual/v/1.1/input/tcp) that automatically [forwards to a remote-hosted Splunk HEC Rest API](https://docs.fluentbit.io/manual/v/1.1/output/splunk).

 ![IoT log and metric pipeline using Fluent Bit and Splunk - you can start your log search with: index=dc](https://i.imgur.com/SsVhZQ9.png "IoT log and metric pipeline using Fluent Bit and Splunk")